mcuntz/partialwrap/README.rst

 Documentation
 -------------

-The complete documentation for **partialwrap** is available from Read The Docs.
+The complete documentation for **partialwrap** is available at Github pages:

    https://mcuntz.github.io/partialwrap/